 Praised as “lush” by The Wall Street Journal, mezzo-soprano Jenni Bank’s recent engagements include her New York City Opera debut in the US Premiere of Charles Wuorinen’s Brokeback Mountain as Mrs. Twist, the Marquise in Donizetti’s La fille du régiment for Hawaii Opera Theatre, La Zia Principessa in Puccini’s Suor Angelica for Columbus, Third Lady in Mozart’s Die Zauberflöte for Seattle Opera and the Lyric Opera of Chicago (cover), and Mrs. Lovett in Sweeney Todd for the Baltimore Concert Opera.
 As a member of the world-renowned Filene Young Artist Program at Wolf Trap Opera she performed the roles of Marcellina in Mozart’s Le Nozze di Figaro and Samira in Corigliano’s The Ghosts of Versailles.
 In the 2019-20 season She returns to both Hawaii Opera Theatre and Florentine Opera as Marcellina in Le Nozze di Figaro, and Delaware Opera in her role debut as Mrs. De Rocher in Jake Heggie’s Dead Man Walking.
-Future engagements include Menotti’s The Consul with Baltimore Concert Opera, The Marquise of Berkenfield in La fille du regiment with Orlando Opera, and Marcellina with Hawaii Opera Theatre.
+Future engagements include Menotti’s The Consul with Baltimore Concert Opera, The Marquise of Berkenfield in La fille du regiment with Orlando Opera, and Marcellina with Hawaii Opera Theatre, and a return to Opera Omaha.

 Recent engagements include Ms. Bank’s returned to Seattle Opera to make her main stage debut performing Third Lady in Mozart’s Die Zauberflöte, her debut with Knoxville Opera as Ruth in Gilbert and Sullivan’s Pirates of Penzance, a return to the Young Victorian Theatre Company of Baltimore as Little Buttercup in H.M.S.
 Pinafore, Emilia in Rossini’s Otello with the Bard Summer Music Festival, and a Third Lady cover with The Chicago Lyric Opera.
 Also known for her prowess in contemporary opera, Ms. Bank performed the role of The Duchess in The American Premier of Unsuk Chin’s Alice in Wonderland with Opera Theatre of Saint Louis for which Opera News called her performance “a standout”, proclaiming she possessed a “luscious, dramatic voice and plenty of stage humor.”
 She made her European Debut singing Chin’s Scenes From Alice in Wonderland with the Royal Stockholm Philharmonic and has performed this work many times, including with the Bergen Filharmoniske Orkester in Bergen, The Oslo Opera House in Norway, The Seoul Philharmonic at Lotte Concert Hall in South Korea, the Los Angeles Philharmonic at Disney Hall, and at the Barbican Centre in London with the BBC Symphony Orchestra.
 Ms. Bank also created the role of Firdhaus Noman in the World Premiere adaptation of Salmon Rushdie’s novel Shalimar the Clown, composed by Jack Perla with a libretto by Rajiv Joseph, at Opera Theatre Saint Louis and will be featured in the much-anticipated release of the cast recording.